Mismiles/project-clinical-calculator/README.md

 If the user wishes to view the hospital guideline (on desktop only), they can have it adjacent to the form by clicking "click to display guideline on right of page."

+The guideline is fixed as the user goes through the tool to allow them to refer to it at any time.
+This is done without either side of the webpage interfering with the user experience.

 The user can then click "none of the above apply (click to use tool)" as a safety button which then brings up the tool.

 The indication is placed to force the user to specify why vancomycin is being used.